Ancient Philosophy; Rhetoric; Composition; Political and Legal Philosophy

 ACCEPTED WITH REVISIONS

 “Plato on Laughing at People,” Ancient Philosophy

-My ancient Greek philosophy scholarship explores the intersection of ethics, art and emotion; the dramatic and educational aspects of Plato’s dialogues; and ‘purpose’ or ‘telos’ in nature (teleology).
-I have also written a memoir about bikepacking the Arizona Trail from Mexico to Utah.
+My ancient Greek philosophy scholarship explores the intersection of ethics, art and emotion; the dramatic and educational aspects of Plato’s dialogues; and ‘purpose’ or ‘telos’ in Aristotle’s natural philosophy.
+My latest scholarly work is a contribution to an English translation and philosophical commentary of Aristotle’s “On the Progression of Animals,” to be published by Cambridge University Press.
+I have also written a philosophical adventure memoir about bikepacking the Arizona Trail from Mexico to Utah.

 I am a master’s student in the Philosophy department of the University of Arkansas.
 My current research focuses on the semantics/pragmatics divide and other issues in the philosophy of language (including contextualism, deixis, and the meaning of gestures).
 I am also a graduate candidate in the Office of Sustainability’s certificate program exploring the relationship between green business practices and animal ethics.
 Additional interests include embodiment’s implications for moral psychology, axiological grounding and its relationship to political ecology, various issues in the philosophy of religion (atheological arguments, philosophical eschatology, theological aesthetics), and Ancient Greek philosophy (specifically, Plato).